Nicotine Withdrawal Timeline: Day-by-Day

 This article is for informational purposes only and does not constitute medical advice.
 Always consult a healthcare professional before making changes to your health routine.
 If you're experiencing a medical emergency, call 911 or your local emergency number.

 Right now, somewhere in your brain, roughly 300 billion nicotinic acetylcholine receptors are waiting to be fed.
-If you’ve just quit nicotine — or you’re planning to — understanding exactly what those receptors are about to do is the single most powerful thing you can carry into this process.
-Because here’s the truth that changes everything: withdrawal follows a predictable, well-studied pattern.
+If you’ve just quit nicotine, or you’re planning to, understanding exactly what those receptors are about to do is the single most powerful thing you can carry into this process.
+Withdrawal follows a predictable, well-studied pattern.
 It’s not random suffering.
 It’s a map.
 And when you can see the terrain ahead, the journey gets dramatically less frightening.

 The Biology in 60 Seconds